shiupadhye/shiupadhye.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a first-year PhD student in the [Language Processing Group](https://langprocgroup.github.io/){:target="\_blank"} at the University of California, Irvine, where I am advised by [Richard Futrell](https://www.socsci.uci.edu/~rfutrell/){:target="\_blank"}.

-Broadly speaking, I am interested in modeling the computational principles and cognitive mechanisms underlying language production using insights and methods from psycholinguistic theories, Bayesian inference, information theory, and Natural Language Processing (NLP).
+Broadly speaking, I am interested in modeling the computational principles and cognitive mechanisms underlying language production using insights and methods from psycholinguistics, Bayesian inference, information theory, and Natural Language Processing (NLP).

 Before coming to UC Irvine, I earned my Bachelor's degree in Cognitive Science with an emphasis in Machine Learning and Neural Computation and a minor in Math from UC San Diego, where I worked on investigating implicit discourse structure knowledge in neural language models.